 We left at home our high tech toy, that being the Zenith Space Commander remote for the TV, which I still have someplace in my house.
 And for those too young to know the derivation of the word “clicker” for remote control, that’s why we have Wikipedia, but the entry doesn’t tell you that you could also change the channel on the TV by rattling a few quarters together.

 Watching a massive Saturn V rocket blast off to the moon can leave quite an impression on an 11-year-old.
 We listened to the countdown on the radio, and heard the tinny roar come out of the speakers as we watched a vast ball of smoke billow out from under the rocket to envelope it.
 For a few moments, I thought it had exploded on the pad.
 But then the nose cone peaked its way out from the smoke, and the astronauts roared up to the sky on the proverbial pillar of fire, with the thunderous sound reaching us many seconds after our eyes had already seen the rocket start to streak up and away.
-They carried a Moon Buggy with them to become the first to drive on the Moon.
+They carried a Moon Buggy with them to become the first to drive on the lunar surface.

 I think about that now as kids of the same age as I was back then are getting cell phones and iPads, texting, sexting, twittering and facebooking.
 Friends are now some type of amorphous concept as we live in the age of information overload.